bubbletroubles/PowerStig/GettingStarted.md

 If you have a separate cyber division, then this exception process also gives them visibility into the overall security posture of the enterprise.
 Mitigating threats and risks is only possible if you are aware, they exist.
 By providing DSC result data to the cyber team, you allow them to proactively determine if additional mitigations need to be put into place due to a STIG rule exception.
-Continuing on the data driven operations theme, if the cyber team defines a mitigation for a specific exception, they can now look at all of the nodes in the datacenter and ensure their DSC configurations have the same mitigation in place.
+Continuing the data driven operations theme, if the cyber team defines a mitigation for a specific exception, they can now look at all the nodes in the datacenter and ensure their DSC configurations have the same mitigation in place.

 ### Document Exceptions